 Under this legislation, it is the responsibility of the licensee to demonstrate that children and young people are adequately protected on their premises.
 Complaints and/or child protection referrals will be forwarded to the licensing officer who will usually contact the licensee to discuss the steps necessary to avoid a recurrence.

-If necessary the LSCB can use the licensing legislation to make an application to review a licence which can result in the licence conditions being modified to restrict children's access, a change to the premises management or the licence being suspended or revoked.
+If necessary the LSCP can use the licensing legislation to make an application to review a licence which can result in the licence conditions being modified to restrict children's access, a change to the premises management or the licence being suspended or revoked.

 This legislation is essentially preventative; and designed to ensure licensees have thought through the possible risks and taken clear steps to address these as part of their licence application.
-The role of the LSCB is to ensure that each applicant demonstrates how they intend to protect children from harm.
+The role of the LSCP is to ensure that each applicant demonstrates how they intend to protect children from harm.
 In specific instances where there is an allegation of child abuse, the core procedures would be followed regardless of where the incident occurred.